 As with any animal, worms can seriously affect the health of your horse or pony.
 With so many worming products available and reports of growing resistance within parasite groups, getting your head around a successful worming programme can be difficult.

 Winter (Nov-Feb): target encysted larval stages of small redworm with a Small Redworm Blood Test carried out by your vet and treat with a Moxidectin product if required.
 This will also kill botfly larvae.
 Alternatively, use an elevated dose of Fenbendazole but this will not target any botfly larvae.

-Spring (Mar-Apr): test again for tapeworm.
+Spring (Mar-Apr): test again for tapeworm and FEC for roundworm.
 Only treat horses with a positive result.
 Target tapeworm with a product containing Praziquantel or use an elevated dose of Pyrantel.
 If your horse needs worming for roundworm too, then a combination wormer is ideal.

-Summer (May-Aug): carry out FEC and worm if necessary with Fenbendazole or Pyrantel.
+Summer (May-Aug): carry out FEC and worm if necessary with Fenbendazole, Ivermectin or Pyrantel.

 Regularly remove faeces from the grazing pasture- at least once weekly to reduce the number of eggs and larvae that may be ingested during grazing.